factorial-io/fabalicious/README.md

 * `copyFrom:<source-host>`: copies all files from `filesFolder` at source-host to target host, and imports a sql-dump from source-host.
 * `copyDBFrom:<source-host>`: copies only the DB from the source-host
 * `copyFilesFrom:<source-host>`: copies only the files from the source-host
-* `install`: will install drupal with profile minimal.
+* `install`: will install a database in the docker-container.
 Works currently only when `supportsInstall=true`, `hasDrush=true` and `useForDevelopment=true`.
 Needs an additional host-setting: `database`-dictionary.
+If `hasDrush=true` the code will install drupal with profile minimal.
 This task will overwrite your settings.php-file and databases, so be prepared!
 * `behat:<name="Name of feature",format="pretty", out="", options="">`: run behat tests, the configuration needs a setting for `behat:run` which gets called to run the tests.
 You can add command-line-options to the command, the most used (name, format and out) are mirrored by fabalicious, as escaping all the commas is cumbersome.
 * `installBehat`: install behat, the configuration needs a setting for `behat:install` which gets called to install behat at.